tavip/linux/Documentation/labs/app_dev_debug.rst

 written in several source files called modules.
 A module typically contains functions that play a common role.

-The following files are used to support how to compile a program from multiple source files:
+The following files are used to demonstrate how to compile a program from multiple source files:

 .. code-block:: c